-Holders of Class A Series 1 Preferred Shares have the right, at their option, to convert their shares into cumulative, floating rate Class A Preferred Shares, Series 2 ["Series 2 Preferred Shares"], subject to certain conditions, on March 31, 2021 and on March 31 every five years thereafter.
-On March 31, 2021, 399,700 of the outstanding Series 1 Preference Shares were tendered for conversion, on a one-for-one basis, into Series 2 Preference Shares, while 497,388 of the outstanding Series 2 Preference Shares were tendered for conversion, on a one-for-one basis, into Series 1 Preference Shares.
-As at December 31, 2022 and 2021, there were 2,984,835 Series 1 Preferred Shares and 1,015,165 Series 2 Preferred Shares outstanding with an aggregate carrying value of \$97,394.
+Holders of Class A Series 1 Preferred Shares have the right, at their option, every five years on March 31, to convert their shares into cumulative, floating rate Class A Preferred Shares, Series 2 ["Series 2 Preferred Shares"], subject to certain conditions.
+As at December 31, 2023, there were 2,984,835 Series 1 Preferred Shares and 1,015,165 Series 2 Preferred Shares outstanding with an aggregate carrying value of \$97,394.